 Their resistance to arc erosion makes iridium alloys ideal for electrical contacts for spark plugs, and iridium-based spark plugs are particularly used in aviation.

-Corrosion and heat resistance makes iridium an important alloying agent.
+Corrosion and heat resistance makes it an important alloying agent.
 Certain long-life aircraft engine parts are made of an iridium alloy, and iridium–titanium alloy is used for deep-water pipes because of its corrosion resistance.
-Iridium is also used as a hardening agent in platinum alloys.
-The Vickers hardness of pure platinum is 56 HV, whereas platinum with 50% of iridium can reach over 500 HV.
+It is also used as a hardening agent in platinum alloys.
+The Vickers hardness of pure platinum is 56 HV, whereas platinum with 50% of it can reach over 500 HV.

-Iridium compounds are used as catalysts in the Cativa process for the carbonylation of methanol to produce acetic acid.
+The compounds of it are used as catalysts in the Cativa process for the carbonylation of methanol to produce acetic acid.

 The radioisotope iridium-192 is one of the two most important sources of energy for use in industrial γ-radiography for non-destructive testing of metals.
 Additionally, 192Ir is used as a source of gamma radiation for the treatment of cancer using brachytherapy, a form of radiotherapy where a sealed radioactive source is placed inside or next to the area requiring treatment.
 Specific treatments include high-dose-rate prostate brachytherapy, biliary duct brachytherapy, and intracavitary cervix brachytherapy.

 It is a good catalyst for the decomposition of hydrazine (into hot nitrogen and ammonia), and this is used in practice in low-thrust rocket engines; there are more details in the monopropellant rocket article.

 Advanced Refractory Metals is a leading supplier of iridium products.
 We offer competitive pricing and great lead times on all our materials, and we’re capable of supplying custom materials per any specs/drawings you provide us with.
 Please visit https://www.refractorymetal.org for more information.